moderndatacompany/dataos.info/docs/quick_guides/exploring_lens_on_metis/index.md

 ## Step 3: Analyzing Logical Tables and Fields

 Dive deeper into the logical tables to understand the specific fields available for analysis.
-Each field represents a piece of data that you can use to build queries and generate reports.
+Each field represents a piece of data that you can use to build queries for insights.

 ![lens_table_fields_metis.png](/quick_guides/exploring_lens_on_metis/lens_table_fields_metis.png)

-Check table dimensions, measures, segmentation
+Check table dimensions, measures, segmentation.

 ![lens_table_fields_sidepane.png](/quick_guides/exploring_lens_on_metis/lens_table_fields_sidepane.png)